HanssonMagnus/dotfiles-Debian/README.md

 ```

 ### Non-free Firmware
 I have actually had Debian 10 crash a couple of times, with the error messages regarding the CPU.
 I do not know exactly what the error is, I have only heard that it has previously been problems with AMD Ryzen CPUs and some kernels.
 If this problem occurs, one idea is to install the non-free firmware including AMD proprietary CPU drivers.
+For more information see [this thread](https://community.amd.com/thread/225795).

 ```
 sudo apt-get install firmware-linux-nonfree